 April.
 An unusual situation in which April was significantly cooler than March.
 A cold, wet month.
 A month dominated by low pressure and winds frequently from the northerly quarter.
 The coldest April since 1989.
 The highest temperature of the month was 19.7C at Kew Gardens on the 30th, and the lowest -8.2C at Braemar early on the 5th.
 It reached a maximum of just +0.3C at Carter Bar in the Borders on the 3rd.
 There was widespread snowfall in the north on the 2nd and 3rd.
 Rainfall in England and Wales averaged 140.5 mm (216%); only 2000 and 1756 were wetter since records began.
 It was also very wet in Scotland.
 Liscombe (Somerset) had 290 mm.
 It was also a dull month, with an average of 136 hours (87%) making it the dullest April since 1998.
 The sunniest place to be was unusually Tiree in the Inner Hebrides, with 237, but Dyce near Aberdeen saw a new record April low sunshine total of just 71 hours for the month.

 May.
 Overall a fairly average month.
 However, the first three weeks were very cold, changeable, and dull (particularly in the SE), but the month was saved by a fine, sunny, and very warm final week.
 The highest temperature of the month was 30.9C at Inverailort (Highland) on the 25th (a new record maximum for Scotland in May); it was also 29.3 at Achnagart (Highland) and 29.0C at Cromdale (Morayshire) on the 27th.
 The lowest -6.2C at Saughall (Ayshire) on the 5th.
-Rainfall over England and Wales averaged 58.8mm (0-%).
+It was -5.9 at Kinbrace (Sutherland) on Bank Holiday Monday, the lowest temperature on record for the Early May Bank Holiday Monday.
+Rainfall over England and Wales averaged 58.8mm, very slightly drier than usual 96%).
 England and Wales sunshine averaged 209 hours, 103% of the long-range (1981-2010) mean, the dullest since 2005.
 The sunniest place to be was Tiree in the Inner Hebrides, which saw 273 hours.

 June.
 This month had very low average pressure; it was one of the three most cyclonic Junes on record.
 One of the coldest, wettest, and dullest Junes on record.
 It was the coldest June since 1991.
 The highest maximum of the month was 28.6C at Swanscombe (Kent) on the 28th in a brief warm spell at the end of the month.
 There was dramatic thunderstorm activity as the heat broke down on the 28th; a record 64,000 lightning strokes were recorded across the UK.
 There were power cuts in the NE.
 The Queen's Diamond Jubilee was something of a washout, with a storm uprooting trees and bringing down power lines on the 7th.
 The minimum at Loch Glascarnoch on the 5th was -3.5C.
 At Emley Moor (West Yorkshire) the maximum on the 3rd was only 6.5C.
 Rainfall average was 157.3 mm, 231% of average, making it the equal record wettest June with 1860.
 Sunshine average was just 123 hours, 64% of average, the dullest June since 1990.
 The sunniest place was Tiree with 167 hours; Derby saw just 69 hours and Nottingham only 72.